If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

 Confidence takes the pressure off the guy to engage and gets the ball rolling.

-So, be confident, be bold, and if you can’t be that, fake it ‘til you make it.
+So, be confident, be bold, and if you can’t be that, “fake it till you make it”.

-Your worst outcome is a bit of awkwardness in front of a boy you don’t know and won’t see again.
+The worst thing that can happen is a bit of awkwardness in front of a boy you don’t know and won’t see again.